A Legendrian knot atlas for knots of arc index 10: The Legendrian knot atlas for knots of arc index

-\fullref{tab:layer2} contains a list of the positive and negative stabilizations of the maximal knots.
+\fullref{tab:layer2} contains a list of the positive and negative Legendrian stabilizations of the maximal knots.
 The grid IDs for these grids begin with an ``S''.
-For each grid, a list of ``parents'' is also given; these are the grids from \fullref{tab:layer1} which stabilize to the given grid.
-Whether the respective stabilization is positive or negative can be determined from the rotation number, so we omit listing this information for brevity.
-Note that by symmetry, we know that two of the four positive stabilizations for $m8a14$ in \fullref{tab:layer2} must be Legendrian isotopic, but we haven't been able to determine which ones yet.
+For each grid, a list of ``parents'' is also given; these are the grids from \fullref{tab:layer1} whose Legendrian stabilization results in the given grid.
+Whether the respective Legendrian stabilization is positive or negative can be determined from the rotation number, so we omit listing this information for brevity.
+Note that by symmetry, we know that two of the four positive Legendrian stabilizations for $m8a14$ in \fullref{tab:layer2} must be Legendrian isotopic, but we haven't been able to determine which ones yet.

-\fullref{tab:layer3} contains a list of the twice-stabilized maximal knots.
+\fullref{tab:layer3} contains a list of the twice-Legendrian-stabilized maximal knots.
 Their grid IDs begin with a ``T'', and symmetry and ancestry data is listed in the same was as in \fullref{tab:layer2}.
 Note that for many of the knots, the fact that $S_+(S_-(\Leg)) = S_-(S_+(\Leg))$, along with the data from \fullref{tab:layer1} and \fullref{tab:layer2}, completely determines the data in \fullref{tab:layer3}.
 We include the complete table nevertheless.

-With orientation and mirroring, there are $604$ topological knots of arc index $10$ ($240$ knots, of which $65$ are chiral, $16$ negative amphicheiral, $161$ reversible, and $6$ fully amphicheiral).
-Of these $604$ knots, the program guesses that $157$ are transversely nonsimple: